taubman33/cover_letter_workshop/README.md

 **Paragraph 3 - Why you'd be a good fit for the role**
 - "Can't you see?
 You belong with me"

+**Paragraph 4 - Closing**
+- "I know your favorite songs and you tell me 'bout your dreams"